ARISE-Initiative/robomimic/docs/introduction/datasets.md

+## MOMART Datasets

+This repository is fully compatible with [MOMART](https://sites.google.com/view/il-for-mm/home) datasets, a large collection of long-horizon, multi-stage simulated kitchen tasks executed by a mobile manipulator robot.
+See [this link](https://sites.google.com/view/il-for-mm/datasets) for a breakdown of the MOMART dataset structure, guide on downloading MOMART datasets, and running experiments using the datasets.

 ## D4RL Datasets

 This repository is fully compatible with most [D4RL](https://github.com/rail-berkeley/d4rl) datasets.
 See [this link](./results.html#d4rl) for a guide on downloading D4RL datasets and running D4RL experiments.